 Create a Player Profile (if you haven’t already) and cover letter to send to schools (stay away from most recruiting services as they are very generic and do not have the personal touch).

-Begin to research schools academic and athletic programs via your counseling office, college web sites, and comprehensive sites such as www.NCCA.com.
+Continue to research schools academic and athletic programs via your counseling office, college web sites, and comprehensive sites such as www.NCCA.com.

-Take classes that match your high schools NCAA List of Approved Core Courses.
+Continue to take classes that match your high schools NCAA List of Approved Core Courses.
 The NCAA Eligibility Center will only use approved core courses to certify your initial eligibility.

 Begin to explore with your parents how you will finance your education.